joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 }
 ```

-> We should really not access the persistency layer inside the topic receiver, but do so in  services, but we're cutting corners here for brevity and simplicity.
+> We should really not access the persistency layer inside the topic receiver, but hey, I've stopped counting transgressions at this point, and I am pinning it all on brevity and simplicity, because it's only rock'n'roll and I like it!

 So at this point we're persisting the Author entity into MongoDB, so it makes sense to retrieve it back via `GET /authors/{authorId}`, so let's write a AuthorQuery controller to do so